San Jose State Spartans men's basketball: Conference championships

+Recent coaching hires

 On March 29, 2013, San Jose State hired Boise State assistant coach Dave Wojcik to be the new head coach.
 Wojcik succeeded George Nessman, who was fired at the end of the 2012–2013 season.
 Wojcik resigned unexpectedly on July 11, 2017, for personal reasons, and assistant coach Rodney Tention was named interim head coach.

 On August 4, 2017, San Jose State hired Colorado assistant Jean Prioleau.
 Four weeks later, forward Brandon Clarke, San Jose State's best player and reigning Mountain West Sixth Man of the Year award winner, transferred to Gonzaga.
 Clarke would eventually be a first-round draft pick in the 2019 NBA draft.
 Clarke's departure had an immediate effect on the team's performance, as the Spartans dropped to 4–26 (1–17 MW) in 2017–18 after compiling a 14–16 record in Wojcik's final season.

 Prioleau was fired on March 12, 2021, after four seasons.
 He left San Jose State with a cumulative 20–93 (.177) overall record.

 On April 6, 2021, San Jose State hired former Nebraska coach Tim Miles to take over as head coach at SJSU.
 Miles arrived at San Jose State with nearly 400 career wins (399–334) and over 24 years of head coaching experience.

-Conference Affiliations
+Conference affiliations

 The San Jose State men's basketball team was affiliated to six different athletics conference prior to joining the Mountain West Conference in 2013.